 To ensure you don’t hurt yourself or someone else, or burn down a state park, be sure to take safety measures when you have a campfire.
 Below are some quick tips to keep yourself safe when starting a campfire.

-- Don’t use starter logs.
+- Don’t use starter logs for starting a campfire.
 These have chemicals in them to help sustain their flames and you don’t want to roast marshmallows over a chemical-laced fire.

 - Keep an eye on children and pets at all times.
 An unattended child could inadvertently fall into the fire and get serious injuries.
-Pets, although are pretty good at avoiding fires, may get their leashes tangled around a fire pit or accidentally knock stuff into the fire.
+Pets may get their leashes tangled around a fire pit or accidentally knock stuff into the fire.

 - Always be sure to completely extinguish the fire.
-So many forrest fires have been attributed to campfires not being completely out.
-Completely douse the fire and coals with water until you are able to touch the ashes and coals with your bare hands.
+Campfires not being completely extinguished have attributed to campfires not being completely out.
+Completely douse the fire and coals with water until you are able to touch the ashes with your bare hands.